College Expenses

 - Other reasonable living expenses

-When there is no prior agreement or judgment regarding college expenses, either parent can file a Petition for Contribution to College or Other Related Educational Expenses in family court.
-The court will determine how expense contributions will be apportioned based on:
+When there is no prior agreement or judgment regarding college expenses, either parent can file a petition for contribution in family court.
+The court will determine how expense contributions will be shared based on:

 - The present and future financial resources of each parent

-- The child’s financial resources, such as scholarships, grants, loans, 529 plans and part-time employment
+- The child’s financial resources, such as scholarships, grants, loans, existing 529 plans and part-time employment

 - Whether the child maintains good academic standing (specifically, at least a “C” average)

-While both parents are obligated for college expenses, the court determines each party’s equitable share of that contribution.
-That determination will depend on the submission of complex paperwork and evidence.
+While both parents are obligated for college expenses, the court will determine each party’s share of that contribution.
 An experienced college payment agreement attorney can ensure that your and your ex’s share of the financial burden reflects your respective abilities to pay.

 Let Michone J. Riewer™ Help You Prepare For Your Child’s Educational Future